Love with the Proper Stranger

 Plot

-The film tells the story of first generation Italian, Angie Rossini (Natalie Wood), a salesclerk at Macy's department store who finds herself pregnant after a one-night stand with part-time musician Rocky Papasano (Steve McQueen).
-When she confronts him at mass audition at Carnegie Hall he claims to not remember her.
-Her only request is that Rocky fund and find the name of a doctor that is willing to perform abortion.
-Meanwhile, Angie is being pressured by her working-class older brothers, played by Herschel Bernardi and Harvey Lembeck, to marry the unappealing but successful restaurateur Anthony (Tom Bosley).
+The film tells the story of first generation Italian, Angie Rossini, a salesclerk at Macy's department store who finds herself pregnant after a one-night stand with part-time musician Rocky Papasano.
+When she confronts him at a mass audition at Carnegie Hall, he claims to not remember her.
+Her only request is that Rocky help fund and find the name of a doctor who is willing to perform an abortion.
+Meanwhile, Angie is being pressured by her working-class older brothers to marry Anthony, an unappealing but successful restaurateur.

 More details